Revisiting Computer-Aided Tuberculosis Diagnosis: TBX11K Dataset

 \subsubsection{Data Collection}

 The collection of TB CXR data presents two main challenges: i) The high privacy of CXR data, particularly TB CXR data, making it almost impossible for individuals to access the raw data without risking breaking the law; ii) The scarcity of definitively tested TB CXR images, due to the complex and lengthy process of examining Mycobacterium TB using the golden standard \cite{andersen2000specific,bekmurzayeva2013tuberculosis}, despite the millions of TB patients worldwide.
 To address these challenges, we collaborate with top hospitals in China to gather the CXR data.
 Our resulting TBX11K dataset comprises 11,200 CXR images, including 5,000 healthy cases, 5,000 sick but non-TB cases, and 1,200 TB cases.
 Each CXR image corresponds to a unique individual.
 Of the 1,200 TB CXR images, 924 are active TB cases, 212 are latent TB cases, 54 contain both active and latent TB, and 10 are uncertain cases whose TB types cannot currently be recognized.
 We include 5,000 sick but non-TB cases to cover a broad range of radiograph diseases that can appear in clinical scenarios.
-All CXR images are in a resolution of approximately $3000 \times 3000$, and each CXR image is accompanied by the corresponding gender and age information to provide comprehensive clinical information for TB diagnosis.
 The data providers have de-identified the data, and relevant government institutions have exempted the dataset, making it publicly available legally.